OSRSFlavie/Just-Puggin-Around/README.md

 1. You are logged into the game.
 2. You have a qualifying follower.
 3. You have travelled at least the configured number of tiles.
-4. You stop moving for four consecutive game ticks.
+4. You stop moving for two consecutive game ticks.
 5. Your follower is on the same tile or an adjacent tile.

 the plugin plays a local tired sound.